chappie404error/Currency-exchange-automation/README.md

-# currency-exchange-automation
+# Currency-exchange-automation
 Python script which collects currency value form an API and sends SMS containing the currency exchange values  using TWILIO
-# uses python anywhere to automate the code
+# Uses python anywhere to automate the code
-# customize country codes
+# Customize country codes

 EUR	Euro </br>